mgfogerson/VBA_spreadsheet_automator/README.md

-# VBA_Homework
+# VBA
-A bit late, but here it is!
-I managed to retrieve the largest increase, decrease and volume in the alphabetical testing, but running that code made the other workbook crash.
+This VBA script retrieves the largest increase, decrease and volume in the alphabetical testing on the csv being used.